 Based on findings from enough research, the deficiency of Omega-3 fatty acids is fatigue, poor memory, and mood swings.

-The fact is that our body cannot make these vital fatty acids on their own so it is advisable you get them from the foods we eat.
+The fact is that our body cannot make these vital fatty acids on its own so it is advisable you get them from the foods we eat.

-Recommendation from experts states that we should eat wild salmon over the farmed salmon because it contains higher levels of omega-3 fatty acids.
-If you don’t like salmon, give a try to tuna or halibut, since they can also provide you with a healthy dose of omega-3 fatty acids.
+A recommendation from experts states that we should eat wild salmon over farmed salmon because it contains higher levels of omega-3 fatty acids.
+If you don’t like salmon, give a try tuna or halibut, since they can also provide you with a healthy dose of omega-3 fatty acids.

 ALSO READ: 10 Health Benefits Of Ginger

 Based on scientific findings, avocados have a high level of monounsaturated fatty acids which may help to keep the nerve cells to stay healthy in the brain.
 Any serving of avocado has 20 different vitamins and potassium inclusive which research has suggested may help in controlling blood pressure.